LxPense/Python-Projects/README.md

 # Python-Projects
-A collection of all my python projects
+A collection of some of my python projects